scinscinscin/obsidian/courses/2618 Intelligent Systems 1/Prelim Reviewer.md

 	 - Is complete
 	 - Time - $O(b^d)$
 	 - Space - $O(bd)$
-	 - Is optimal if the step cost is 1
+	 - Is optimal if the step cost is 1, the first solution it finds is the closest to the starting state
 	 - Number of nodes generated in a depth limited search to depth d with a branching factor of b can be computed by $N_{DLS} = b^0 + b^1 + b^2 + b^3 + \cdots + b^d$
 	 - Number of nodes generated in an iterative deepening search to depth d with a branching factor b can be computed by $N_{IDS} = (d+1)b^0 + db^1 + (d-1)b^2 + (d-2)b^3 + \cdots + b^d$
  - **Uniform cost search** - like branch and bound algorithmic technique, but bounds are exact costs
 	 - while breadth-first search spreads out in waves of uniform depth, uniform-cost spreads out in waves of uniform path cost
-		 - the valuation function is the cost of the path from the root to the current node - djikstra's algorithm
+		 - the evaluation function is the cost of the path from the root to the current node - djikstra's algorithm
 		 - Expand the unexpanded node that has the least total path cost - the cost from root to current node
 		 - Fringe is a priority queue ordered by path cost
 		 - First goal is least-cost solution